open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 characteristics for a Timeseries.
 A metric stream is identified by:

 - The originating `Resource`
+- The metric's associated Meter details (`name`, `version`, and `schema_url`)
 - The metric stream's `name`.
 - The attached `Attribute`s
-- The metric stream's point kind.
+- The metric stream's point kind (`Sum`, `Gauge`, `Histogram` `ExponentialHistogram`)

 It is possible (and likely) that more than one metric stream is created per `Instrument` in the event model.

-__Note: The same `Resource`, `name` and `Attribute`s but differing point kind coming out of an OpenTelemetry SDK is considered an "error state" that SHOULD be handled by an SDK.__
+Points with identical `name`, `Resource`, and Meter details but different point kind SHOULD be considered an "error state", due to semantic disagreement, whether or not they use distinct `Attribute` values.

+Consumers of OpenTelemetry metrics data streams MAY reject data containing the multiple point kinds for identical `name`, `Resource`, and Meter details, even though the [Single-Writer](#single-writer) rule is only broken when distinct `Attribute` values are involved.

+__Note: The OpenTelemetry SDK specification is written to explicitly permit duplicate instrumentation registration, which means the potential to produce the error state.
+This is considered to be in the user's best interest.
+Although the SDK has permission to pass-through duplicate instrument registration conflicts, consumers of OpenTelemetry metrics are given equal permission to reject the data because of semantic disagreement.

-A metric stream can use one of these basic point kinds, all of which satisfy the requirements above, meaning they define a decomposable aggregate function (also known as a “natural merge” function) for points of the same kind. <sup>[1](#otlpdatapointfn)</sup>
+A metric stream can use one of the basic point kinds, all of which satisfy the requirements above, meaning they define a decomposable aggregate function (also known as a “natural merge” function) for points of the same kind. <sup>[1](#otlpdatapointfn)</sup>